BrunoMVeloso/brunomveloso.github.io/content/datasets.md

 # Anonymised Phone Call Dataset for Anomaly Detection

-The dataset provides anonymized information related to phone calls
+The dataset provides anonymized information related to phone calls and bypass fraud problem.

 The dataset is available on the zenodo platform: https://zenodo.org/records/13254389